altibiz/perch/docs/understanding-modules.md

 ## What's next?

 From this point on, you should be fairly accustomed to Perch modules and most users shouldn't need to dig much deeper.
-Of course, you can read more about the various flake outputs Perch allows you to produce in the [Usage](./usage/index.md) section.
+You should also read more about general usage and the various flake outputs Perch allows you to produce in the [Usage](./usage/index.md) section.
 If you want to create any kind of flake that uses the `integrate` prefix outputs, it is advised that you also read about [defaults](./usage/defaults.md).